AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/user-defined-information.md

 1. If the information has been cached in memory, when the page needs to display information, UIKit will first obtain the cached data from memory and render the page.

-1. If there is no cached data, you can get the data from the app's local database or memory, build an `EaseProfile` object, and use the `getUser` method to return it.
-This way, UIKit will use the `EaseProfile` object to update the information in the UI.
+1. If there is no cached data, you can get the data from the app's local database or memory, build an `ChatUIKitProfile` object, and use the `getUser` method to return it.
+This way, UIKit will use the `ChatUIKitProfile` object to update the information in the UI.

 1. If the data is not obtained through the `getUser` method, the UIKit provider will get the data from your server through the `fetchUsers` method: When the list page stops sliding, UIKit will first get the data from the cache, provide a list of user IDs for which there is no cached data, and query the data of these users from the server.
-You can construct a `List <EaseProfile> ` object, and when calling the `fetchUsers` method, the data will be returned through `onValueSuccess(List<EaseProfile>)`.
+You can construct a `List <ChatUIKitProfile> ` object, and when calling the `fetchUsers` method, the data will be returned through `onValueSuccess(List<ChatUIKitProfile>)`.

 ## Update cached information for UIKit